Profile House: History

 When the Boston and Maine Railroad bought the line in 1892, they converted the narrow-gauge track to standard gauge.
 The line ran until 1921, when declining business forced its closing.
 The station survived for many years, and it was home to the League of New Hampshire Craftsmen until it was demolished when Interstate 93 was constructed.
 The hotel was practically a self-sufficient community.
 They operated a large farm with a herd of dairy cows and a large greenhouse.
 There was a power plant, a boathouse with a steam launch on Echo Lake, dormitories for the help (utilizing the former Lafayette House), a bowling alley, post office, telegraph office, barbershop, billiard hall, music room, souvenir shops, a golf course, and more.

 A fish hatchery for raising trout to stock the small trout pond was located within walking distance from the hotel (which today is on the east side of I-93, easily visible from the highway).
 The hotel owned thousands of acres in Franconia Notch, including the Old Man of the Mountain, Profile Dairy Farm, Profile Links Golf Course, The Basin, The Pool and The Flume.
 A mineral spring house near the south end of Echo Lake provided water for the guests, and a similar spring still provides water for local residents and visitors.
 (It is located near Boise Rock.)
 Recreational facilities included hiking, tennis, badminton, croquet, fishing, boating, horseback and burro riding to the summit of Mount Lafayette and elsewhere.

+Location and attractions

 Various photographers produced stereoscopic images of the area's scenery.
 The hotel was greatly expanded over time and included tennis courts, stables, a bowling alley, and cabins.
 The hotel was located just south of where the Cannon Mountain Aerial Tramway parking lot is now.
 Boating was enjoyed on nearby Echo Lake and Profile Lake.

+Conclusion

 After finishing the summer season in 1905, the hotel was razed, reconstructed and reopened in the following year for the 1906 season and later burned to the ground in 1923.
 Logging companies sought to purchase the property, but thanks to the Society for the Protection of New Hampshire Forests, it was protected and dedicated as Franconia Notch State Park in September 1928.